AutoMind: Adaptive Knowledgeable Agent for Automated Data Science: Experiments

 \paragraph{MLE-Bench}

 We select MLE-Bench~\citep{mle-bench}, which consists of 75 offline Kaggle competitions for evaluating LLM agents, as part of our test benchmarks.
-We further apply a rule-based filtering the tasks in MLE-Bench as detailed in Appendix~\ref{app:benchmarks}.
-Consequently, we obtain a lite version of MLE-Bench conssiting of 16 tasks\footnote{For expository convenience, we still refer to this lite version as MLE-Bench.}, which are split into \textit{Easy}, \textit{Medium} and \textit{Hard} tiers based on human experience and the performance of prior SOTA.
-We include a full list of tasks in MLE-Bench used for evaluation in Appendix~\ref{app:benchmarks}.
+We further apply a rule-based filtering to the tasks in MLE-Bench as detailed in Appendix~\ref{app:benchmarks}.
+Consequently, we obtain a lite version of MLE-Bench conssiting of 15 tasks, which are split into \textit{Easy}, \textit{Medium} and \textit{Hard} tiers based on human experience and the results of previous works~\citep{mle-bench}.
+We assess agent performance by comparing their submissions with official competition leaderboards and report the win rate, which is defined as the proportion of human participants whose scores are surpassed by agents.

 \paragraph{Top AI Competions}